telerik/xaml-docs/controls/radwordsprocessing/formats-and-conversion/html/settings.md

 The export settings are represented by the __HtmlExportSettings__ class.
 The settings which you can specify are as follows:

+### BordersMinimalThickness

+Specifies the minimal exported thickness of the borders of tables and table cells.
+This could be useful as some browsers cannot properly visualize thin borders (below 1px or similar).
+The default value is 0, equivalent to exporting all borders with their actual thickness.

 ### DocumentExportLevel